May 16th – Pre-Event

 Thematic Workshops:

-- Human Crewed Spaceflight Missions: Human spaceflight is critical as humanity aims to return to the Moon and push further into deep space.
+Human spaceflight is critical as humanity aims to return to the Moon and push further into deep space.
 This workshop explores the essential challenges and advances of crewed missions, addressing safety, technology, and the possibility to extend human presence beyond Low Earth Orbits.
+Workshop held by Edson Oliveira (Aerospace Physician and Neurosurgeon) and Pedro Marques Quinteiro (Social and Organizational Psychologist).

-- Space Law & Policy: Space exploration depends on international treaties and policies that define how nations share and govern outer space.
+Space exploration depends on international treaties and policies that define how nations share and govern outer space.
 This workshop explores the key elements of space law, examining how global agreements like the “Outer Space Treaty” shape resource management, cooperation and international regulations.
+Workshop held by João Nuno Frazão (Doctoral Student, European Space Law).

 Portuguese Space Players Panel:

 Join us for the Portuguese Space Players Panel, where industry leaders, public institutions, and academia come together to discuss the current state, future prospects, and pathways to success for Portugal’s growing space sector.
-This dynamic panel will explore the challenges, opportunities, and collaborative efforts shaping the future of Portuguese space exploration, technology, and innovation.
+This dynamic panel will explore the challenges, opportunities, and collaborative efforts shaping the future of Portuguese space exploration, technology, and innovation:

 Race on the Moon: A Space Rescue Challenge: